What is a Land Acknowledgement?

 A Land Acknowledgement is a formal statement that recognizes relationships that exist between Indigenous Peoples and their traditional territories.
 Acknowledgement alone is a small gesture, but through its continued use and in combination with meaningful actionable goals, it can be an educational tool that helps repair and build new relationships, offer recognition and respect, and encourage diverse perspectives.

-Why does The Nature Place have a Land Acknowledgement statement?
+Why do we have a Land Acknowledgement statement?

 The Nature Place is currently occupying traditional native land, and if we do not acknowledge that, we are doing a disservice to our core foundation: Community, Education, and Land Stewardship.
 The Nature Place would like to be in a relationship with all members of our community, and this is a positive step toward that goal.